MultiSafepay/docs/content/integration/ready-made/woocommerce/_index.md

     - /ecommerce-platforms/woocommerce/
 ---

-This technical manual is for installing and configuring the MultiSafepay plugin for WooCommerce.
+This technical manual is for installing and configuring our free plugin for WooCommerce.
 WooCommerce is a free, open-source ecommerce platform for Wordpress.

 {{< details title="Test environment" >}}
 &nbsp;